top of page

 The National Weather Service advises that when flooding occurs, the best thing to do is exit the floodplain if it is safe to do so.
 The High Ground Access Points, detailed on the map below are meant to show ways to exit the floodplain at different points on Main Street.
 It is important to note that due to the unpredictable nature of floods, some routes may be impassable.

-In addition to the High Ground Access Points, working with two business owners in Ellicott City the Ball Administration was able to identify two access points on private property that allow people to quickly get off Main Street in the event of a severe weather emergency.
+In addition to the High Ground Access Points, the County has agreements with two property owners in Historic Ellicott City (8044 and 8060 Main Street) on private property that allow people to quickly get off Main Street in the event of a severe weather emergency.
 Each point has a staircase that leads to a space above Main Street where people can wait out severe weather more safely.
-These two points are secured by gates that remain locked during non-emergency times but will automatically open in the case of high water on the street.
-The gates can also be opened by the county's public safety team and are equipped with a battery back up in the event of a power failure.
+These two gates remain secured during non-emergency times but will automatically open in the event of high-water and/or the issuance of a Flash Flood Warning in Historic Ellicott City.

 Where are the Access Points and Gates?